GalPerelman/GalPerelman.github.io/_pages/about.md

   - /about.html
 ---

-I'm a P.hD. candidate at Technion, Israel institute of technology My research is focus on optimization of water distribution networks, specificaly optimal operation under uncertainty conditions.
+I'm a P.hD. candidate at Technion, Israel institute of technology<br>
+My research is focus on optimization of water distribution networks<br>
+specificaly optimal operation under uncertainty conditions